 It's my first year in business, do I need to pay?

 Possibly.
 The IRS does not give taxpayers a pass on paying estimated tax just because it is their first year in business.
 However, if you did not have any business, job or other income in the prior year, you may not need to pay estimated tax.
-If you traded a W2 job for a self-employed business, you likely do have to pay.
-You may not have any tax due if you made very little, you may not owe any tax and thus no estimate needs to be paid.
+If you traded a W2 job for a self-employed business, the IRS may expect you pay in at least as much as you paid last year if your income will be as high or higher.
+However, you may not have any tax due if you made very little and if your income is lower you can pay a lower amount in estimated tax.

 Who does not need to pay estimates?